atrisha/atrisha.github.io/_pages/about.md

 ---

-Hi, I am a postdoctoral fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca ) at the University of Toronto under [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-hadfield/).
+Hi, I am a postdoctoral fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca ) at the University of Toronto in [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-hadfield/)'s group.

-My research focuses broadly on multi-agent systems, game theory, and the interaction between AI and human behaviour.
+My research focuses on multi-agent systems, game theory, and the computational tools required to ensure safety and fairness of AI applications, both at the level of a specific application as well as society.
+I am interested in studying conflicts that may arise as AI integrates further into human societies, and believe in taking a multi-disciplinary approach to resolving that problem.
+During my PhD I focused on one such domain: autonomous vehicles and their interaction with human drivers.

 I received my PhD from David R Cheriton School of Computer Science at the University of Waterloo.
-During my PhD, I worked in the field of autonomous vehicles, and the research developed game-theoretic models of naturalistic human driving behaviour that are useful in many phases of AV development, including testing, verification, and behaviour planning of autonomous vehicles.
+I developed game-theoretic models of naturalistic human driving behaviour that can capture the diversity of human driving, as well as augment them with rare and edge-case scenarios often not observed in the observational data.
+These methods are useful in several phases of autonomous vehicle development, including testing, verification, and behaviour planning.

-The motivation of my research is to make AI systems safe and equitable, both at the level of a specific system as well as society.
-Specifically, I am interested in answering
+Through my research, I am interested in answering

-- How to model multi-agent environments where some of the agents are humans acting in a bounded-rational and semi co-operative setting.
+- What are the methodological challenges in modelling multi-agent environments where some of the agents act in a possibly boundedly rational and/or a semi co-operative setting?
-- What assumptions an AI agent makes about other humans when we design these systems, and the impacts of those assumptions.
+- What assumptions should an AI agent make about other humans during interactions?
+What are the implications of those assumptions?
-- How to communicate decisions made by an AI in a way that is understood by people including governments, regulators, as well as people without deep technical expertise.
+- How can we communicate decisions made by an AI in a way that is understood by governments, regulators, as well as society at large?

 Prior to starting grad school, I spent eight years working in industry, most of which was at IBM Software Labs in India.